 In many ways, climate change is water change, as it affects water quantity, quality, and availability.
 Integrated urban water management and water system modernization can help communities improve access to clean water and sanitation and minimize climate change effects such as water scarcity and floods.

-Bentley is a supporting partner for SIF23 hosted by Climate Action, December 4-5, which seeks to forge cross-sector partnerships, spotlight effective business actions, and highlight innovative solutions for achieving climate-related United Nations Sustainable Development Goals (SDGs).
+Sustainable Innovation Forum 2023: Bentley was a supporting partner for SIF23 hosted by Climate Action, December 4-5, which seeks to forge cross-sector partnerships, spotlight effective business actions, and highlight innovative solutions for achieving climate-related United Nations Sustainable Development Goals (SDGs).
 Watch the keynote session featuring Rodrigo Fernandes: “Unleashing Data and Collaborative Digital Twins to Empower Sustainable, Resilient and Intelligent Infrastructure”.

-Bentley executives and sustainability experts will meet with government representatives and observer organizations in the Blue Zone to discuss climate challenges and share insights on opening low-carbon pathways.
+The Blue Zone: Bentley executives and sustainability experts met with government representatives and observer organizations in the Blue Zone to discuss climate challenges and share insights on opening low-carbon pathways.

-Bentley is Microsoft’s sustainability partner and will join Microsoft in the Green Zone to explain how data can serve as the foundation and digital twins as the building blocks for accelerating infrastructure intelligence to aid in climate adaptation.
+The Green Zone: Bentley was Microsoft’s sustainability partner and joined them in the Green Zone to explain how data can serve as the foundation and digital twins as the building blocks for accelerating infrastructure intelligence to aid in climate adaptation.

-Bentley’s Sustainability Roundtable will bring together industry leaders, infrastructure experts, and selected Bentley users to share best practices, discuss solutions, and establish roadmaps for better and more resilient infrastructure.
+Bentley’s Sustainability Roundtable: The roundtable brought together industry leaders, infrastructure experts, and selected Bentley users to share best practices, discuss solutions, and establish roadmaps for better and more resilient infrastructure.
+View the agenda.